correial/correial.github.io/content/Fast Robots/Lab 2/index.md

 The car is quick at direction changing and accelerating.
 When spinning it is able to hold its position on the ground without drifting much.
 Note that the car's speed can not be changed while moving, it can only stop and change directions.

 ### Collaboration
 I collaborated extensively on this project with [Jack Long](https://jack-d-long.github.io/) and [Trevor Dales](https://trevordales.github.io/).
-I referenced [Daria's site](https://pages.github.coecis.cornell.edu/dak267/dak267.github.io/#page-top) for code debugging and specific help with `SEND_TIME_DATA` and `GET_TEMP_READINGS`.
+I referenced [Daria's site](https://pages.github.coecis.cornell.edu/dak267/dak267.github.io/#page-top) for code debugging in my complementary filter as well as visually understanding how to effectively display my plots.
 ChatGPT was heavily used to write plotting code for the Raw, FFT and LPF data.
 It also helped me write my FFT function as the provided link had some syntax error and missing pictures.